gtk-rs/gtk4-rs/book/src/main_event_loop.md

 {{#rustdoc_include ../listings/main_event_loop/6/main.rs:callback}}
 ```

+## Run `async` functions from external crates

 Asynchronous functions from the `glib` ecosystem can always be spawned on the `glib` main loop.
-Typically, crates from the async-std/smol ecosystem work as well.
+Typically, crates depending on `async-std` or `smol` work as well.
-Let us take ashpd for example which allows sandboxed applications to interact with the desktop.
+Let us take `ashpd` for example which allows sandboxed applications to interact with the desktop.
 Per default it depends on `async-std`.
 We can add it to our dependencies by running the following command.